SkypLabs/packagecore/doc/03_yaml.md

     - `compile` (string, optional):

         The commands to execute in order to build the program.
 These are executed after the build dependencies are installed.
-For many projects `copmile` commands will be:
+For many projects `compile` commands will be:

         ```
         compile: |
           ./configure --prefix=/usr && make
         ```
         For projects without compiled code, the `compile` statement may be omitted.

     - `install` (string, required):

         The commands to execute in order to install the program.
 Your program should be installed in the root directory specified by the `${BP_DESTDIR}` environment variable.
-For many projects, the `install` command will simply
+For many projects, the `install` command will simply be:
-        be:

         ```
         install: |